maybe-william/graphFuncCalls/README.md

 The # can be any comment symbol, or none if the text is inside a multiline comment.
 The 'tempName ='  part is optional, but recommended (to avoid having to always type the fully qualified name.)
 Also, the 'calls:' line must come immediately after the 'name:' line that it applies to.

-For now, it works fine on Linux, but inflexibly.
-Files that you want graphed are put in the 'in' folder.
-Then, run bin/graphFuncCalls (requires ruby).
-The graph should appear in the out folder if all goes well.
+For now, it works fine on Linux.
+Simply call the graphFuncCalls file in bin passing in the directory you wish to graph (with a -r flag if you want it to be recursive) (requires ruby).
+The graph should appear in the folder that bin/graphFuncCalls was called from if all goes well.

-The in folder is currently set up with a call structure for this very project, and the out folder has the resulting graph by default.
+This project is currently set up with function and call info, and the top-level folder has the resulting graph by default.
 (Crazy meta.)